rails/rails/guides/source/install_ruby_on_rails.md

 Alternatively, you can use Dev Containers to run Rails without installing Ruby or Rails directly on your machine.
 Check out the [Getting Started with Dev Containers](getting_started_with_devcontainer.html) guide to learn more.

-For this guide this guide though, we'll demostrate installing Ruby with Mise.
+For this guide,  we'll demonstrate installing Ruby with Mise.

 --------------------------------------------------------------------------------